1c7/Youtube-Auto-Subtitle-Download/readme.md

 Step 3: there are no step 3

-Thanks for using this.
+Thanks for using.
 I hope it save your time.
 Have a nice day ;)

 ### But I still feel confused, do you have video demonstrate?
 yes: https://youtu.be/_e9pGKO-V24